Did you know?

 Miniature American Shepherds have also been used in search and rescue work.

 This breed was formerly known as the Miniature Australian Shepherd.
-In Canada, the CKC has received the Breed Standard for the Miniature American Shepherd and is going through the formal approval process.
+In Canada, the breed is currently listed, awaiting full CKC recognition.

-Photos displayed courtesy of Lisa Hartjes, Follow Me Aussies, Ontario
+Photos displayed courtesy of Shelley English, English Farm Kennels, Ontario

-The Miniature American Shepherd’s height is 14 to 18 inches at the shoulder for males and 13 to 17 inches for the females.
-They have a medium-length coat that comes in blue merle, red merle, black, and red all with or without copper/tan and/or white trim.
-Their eyes may be blue, brown, amber or marbled.
+The Miniature American Shepherd’s height is 14 to 18 inches (35.5 to 45.7 cm) at the shoulder for males and 13 to 17 inches (33 to 43.2 cm) for the females.
+They have a medium-length coat an undercoat the thickness of which depends on the climate.

 Early training and socialization is important.
-As with other herding dogs, exercise is critical to maintaining their health and mental well-being.
+As with other herding dogs, they may instinctively herd children and other small pets.
+They are enthusiastic and focused on their work so exercise is critical to maintaining their health and mental well-being.